False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Introduction

 \subsection{Motivation \& Scope}

-Attacks and countermeasures within the transmission network of power grids have been well studied in several previous literature \cite{Jokar_Arianpoo_Leung_2016, 6129371, 7579185}.
-However, the major differences between transmission and distribution networks such as high R/X ratio hinder the extension of the previous works to ADSs \cite{8890222}.
-With the jump in the number of cyber-related incidents on smart grids such as the Ukraine 2015 outage \cite{7752958}, it is obvious that such attacks can have devastating consequences on ADSs.
+With the integration of IoT-based devices into power grid systems, cybersecurity is now a prominent aspect of smart grids due to the wide array of security attacks.
+Attacks and countermeasures within the transmission network of power grids have been well studied in several previous literature e.g. works conducted by the authors in \cite{Jokar_Arianpoo_Leung_2016, 6129371, 7579185}.
+With the rise in the number of cyber-related incidents on smart grids such as the Ukraine 2015 outage \cite{7752958}, it is obvious that such attacks can have devastating consequences on ADSs.
 While current research is mainly focused on the active applications of cutting-edge technologies and the development of enhanced communications methods within distribution networks, the security risks introduced are seldom considered from the perspective of adversaries.
-At present, very little work have been done in relation to discovering the vulnerabilities of distribution systems which leads to urgent calls in ensuring the resilience of ADSs to zero-day attacks.
-Since scholars and researchers are now shifting their focus on improving the previously neglected security and privacy aspects of ADSs, the primary objective of this manuscript is to provide an early systematic literature review and insight into the security threats within active distribution systems to motivate future researchers into exploring some of the emerging areas within active ADSs.
+At present, very little work has been done in relation to discovering the vulnerabilities of distribution systems which leads to urgent calls in ensuring the resilience of ADSs to different types of emerging threats and zero-day attacks.